Prashant-Bhapkar/Awesome-Security-Resources/Attacks/README.md

 - [Clickjacking](https://github.com/D4Vinci/Clickjacking-Tester) - Clickjacking is an attack that fools users into thinking they are clicking on one thing when they are actually clicking on another.

 - [Session Hijacking](https://github.com/OWASP/www-project-web-security-testing-guide/blob/master/v41/4-Web_Application_Security_Testing/06-Session_Management_Testing/03-Testing_for_Session_Fixation.md) - In these cases, vulnerable web applications authenticate users without first destroying existing sessions associated with said users.
 This allows attackers to access users' accounts by hijacking their active sessions.

+- [Web Cache Poisoning](https://portswigger.net/web-security/web-cache-poisoning) - Cache poisoning is a type of cyber attack in which attackers insert fake information into a domain name system (DNS) cache or web cache for the purpose of harming users.